BP p.l.c. – Annual report – 31 December 2018

 Significant judgement: oil and natural gas accounting

 One of the circumstances that indicate an entity should test such assets for impairment is that the period for which the entity has a right to explore in the specific area has expired or will expire in the near future, and is not expected to be renewed.
 BP has leases in the Gulf of Mexico making up a prospect, some with terms that were scheduled to expire at the end of 2013 and some with terms that were scheduled to expire at the end of 2014.
 A significant proportion of our capitalized exploration and appraisal costs in the Gulf of Mexico relate to this prospect.
 This prospect requires the development of subsea technology to ensure that the hydrocarbons can be extracted safely.
 BP is in negotiation with the US Bureau of Safety and Environmental Enforcement in relation to seeking extension of these leases so that the discovered hydrocarbons can be developed.
 BP remains committed to developing this prospect and expects that the leases will be renewed and, therefore, continues to carry the capitalized costs on its balance sheet.
+The carrying amount of capitalized costs is included in Note 8.

 Property, plant and equipment

 Property, plant and equipment is stated at cost, less accumulated depreciation and accumulated impairment losses.
-The initial cost of an asset comprises its purchase price or construction cost, any costs directly attributable to bringing the asset into the location and condition necessary for it to be capable of operating in the manner intended by management, the initial estimate of any decommissioning obligation, if any, and, for assets that necessarily take a substantial period of time to get ready for their intended use, directly attributable finance costs.
+The initial cost of an asset comprises its purchase price or construction cost, any costs directly attributable to bringing the asset into the location and condition necessary for it to be capable of operating in the manner intended by management, the initial estimate of any decommissioning obligation, if any, and, for assets that necessarily take a substantial period of time to get ready for their intended use, directly attributable general or specific finance costs.
 The purchase price or construction cost is the aggregate amount paid and the fair value of any other consideration given to acquire the asset.
 The capitalized value of a finance lease is also included within property, plant and equipment.

 Expenditure on major maintenance refits or repairs comprises the cost of replacement assets or parts of assets, inspection costs and overhaul costs.
 Where an asset or part of an asset that was separately depreciated is replaced and it is probable that future economic benefits associated with the item will flow to the group, the expenditure is capitalized and the carrying amount of the replaced asset is derecognized.
 Inspection costs associated with major maintenance programmes are capitalized and amortized over the period to the next inspection.
 Overhaul costs for major maintenance programmes, and all other maintenance costs are expensed as incurred.

 Oil and natural gas properties, including related pipelines, are depreciated using a unit-of-production method.
 The cost of producing wells is amortized over proved developed reserves.
 Licence acquisition, common facilities and future decommissioning costs are amortized over total proved reserves.
 The unit-of-production rate for the depreciation of common facilities takes into account expenditures incurred to date, together with estimated future capital expenditure expected to be incurred relating to as yet undeveloped reserves expected to be processed through these common facilities.
+Information on the carrying amounts of the group’s oil and natural gas properties, together with the amounts recognized in the income statement as depreciation, depletion and amortization is contained in Note 12 and Note 5 respectively.

 Other property, plant and equipment is depreciated on a straight-line basis over its expected useful life.
 The typical useful lives of the group’s other property, plant and equipment are as follows: